kxigor/memswap/README.md

 ### Important notes
 <div align="justify">
-Processor: 13th Gen Intel(R) Core(TM) i9-13900KF
+Processor: 13th Gen Intel(R) Core(TM) i9-13900KF <br/>
-The compiler: gcc (Debian 12.2.0-14) 12.2.0
+Compiler : gcc (Debian 12.2.0-14) 12.2.0
 </div>

 ### Compilation Notes
 <div align="justify">
-To compile, you will need make, gcc, python3.
+To compile, you will need make, gcc, python3. <br/>
-Python 3 is needed for plotting.
+Python 3 is needed for plotting. <br/>
-The moisture you choose in the Makefile, there will be improvements at this point in the near future.
+The moisture you choose in the Makefile, there will be improvements at this point in the near future. <br/>
 The footage of the graph generator can be found in /src/graphs_generator/Footage.py.
 If you want to create graphs that you prefer, you can modify it.
-Just remember that some comments cannot be edited, so be careful.
+Just remember that some comments cannot be edited, so be careful. <br/>
-The compilation looks like this
+The compilation looks like this:
 </div>

 ```bash
 make
 ```